-DBRS corporate rating analysis begins with an evaluation of the fundamental creditworthiness of the issuer.
+DBRS corporate rating analysis begins with an evaluation of the fundamental creditworthiness of the issuer, taking into account its business and financial risks.
+Based on an analysis using the relevant methodologies, policies and procedures, DBRS assigns an issuer rating that indicates its assessment of the likelihood of default.
 Issuer ratings address the overall credit strength of the issuer.
 Unlike ratings on individual securities or classes of securities, issuer ratings are based on the entity itself and do not include consideration for security or ranking.
 Ratings that apply to actual securities (secured or unsecured) may be higher, lower or equal to the issuer rating for a given entity.
 DBRS typically assigns issuer ratings on a long-term basis using its long-term obligations rating scale.